ArtemisMacDuffie/Hose-Em-Down/ReadMe.md

 "Wheatfield with Crows" by Vincent van Gogh
 "Les Demoiselles d'Avignon" by Pablo Picasso
-"The Great Wave off Kanagawa" by Katsushika Hokusai
+"The Great Wave off Kanagawa" by Katsushika Hokusai "Soap Bubbles" by Jean-Baptiste-Siméon Chardin (bubble particle effect)

 Origami Dog model by DeepDreamDimension and downloaded at TurboSquid